Bittensor-Dollar/tensorUSD-subnet/README.md

 __Note__
 Rename the `template` directory to match your stablecoin project name.

-# StableCoin Subnet API
+# TensorUSD Subnet API
-To interact with the TAO-backed stablecoin subnet, implement a standardized API interface using Bittensor's `SubnetsAPI`.
+To interact with the TensorUSD subnet, implement a standardized API interface using Bittensor's `SubnetsAPI`.
 This allows clients to mint, redeem, and query stablecoin operations via exposed axons.

 Implement the following abstract methods in your API handler:
 - `prepare_synapse`: Prepare stablecoin transaction payloads (mint, redeem, report)